Avoiding the „last mile“ with mobile Packstations

 - Incentive: Customers are getting cash back, if they accept mobile Packstation over the home delivery

-This is just an app design concept for an idea I had some time ago.
-But I think, this idea could solve a problem that many people and logistic companies have every day.
+This is a free to use concept for an idea I had some time ago.
+I think, this idea could solve a problem that many people and logistic companies have every day.
 Since I will not pursue this idea further myself, I release the idea to the general public.
 Feel free to use any aspect of it.
 I would be happy, to see mobile Packstations one day.

 I am also aware that there are many approaches to solving the problem of the last mile in delivery.
 For example, there is a Google patent describing self-driving delivery cars.
 Anyway, here is my idea and maybe the approaches can be combined.